mauranpavan/comp354_app/README.md

 4. For the front end, go to /client folder in another terminal.
 5. Run ```npm run start```.
 This should pull up your default browser on localhost:3000.

+## Team 9 - Overall Statistics

+The formula for Simple Moving Average is written as follows:

+SMA = (A1 + A2 + ……….An) / n
+Where:

+A is the average in period n
+n is the number of periods